14 4 / 2014

 The following eight minutes go by listening to careful instruction.
 A task that has been mastered over time, over trials, with failures.
 But she knows the truth.
 Destined for a life of weird, embarrassing stains and constant fear.
 Never again would she be able to be one hundred feet from her bathroom without having to carry a purse, hiding her secrets.
 It was a raw deal.

 She thought, who decided on this?
 And why is she so proud of me for this mess?
 She continues to listen, but doesn’t understand.
-Stuck inside in the peak of summer, she curses her body and its blatant lack of disrespect.
+Stuck inside in the peak of summer, she curses her body and its blatant lack of respect.
 For whatever reason, Mom makes her favorite dinner that night.
 As if to celebrate a disaster, a scraped knee, a wasted summer day, AN EXTRA LOAD OF LAUNDRY.
 How embarrassed she feels, and no one else even knows why.

 She goes to bed that night, knowing she is on her own with this.
 Over the next few years she will come to know what comes with it.
 Why it is worth it.
 Why you come to both love and hate the cramps, the bloating, the cravings, the fatigue, the weird stains, and money spent on maintenance.
 The ritual will be developed, practiced, and mastered – like so many others have done before her.